 Assuming you have an ecommerce website to sell the products you promote via Facebook, we will choose “Traffic” as a campaign objective.

-Moreover, if you decide to setup locations you will see that it may be further split into “people who live there, people who travel there, people who have been in that location recently”.
+Moreover, if you decide to set up locations, you will see that it may be further split into “people who live there, people who travel there, people who have been in that location recently”.

-visited your website
+- visited your website & viewed your products;

-took specific actions in your app
+- took specific actions in your app;

-interacted with your brand offline
+- interacted with your brand offline;

-engaged with your Facebook and Instagram content
+- engaged with your Facebook and Instagram content;

-belongs to your customer base already
+- belongs to your customer base already.

-Trying to returning people interested in your brand is a more fruitful practice than warming up the leads cold as stone, so you may expect higher engagement rates and higher conversions with such an approach.
+Trying to get returning people interested in your brand stories is a more fruitful practice than warming up the leads cold as stone, so you may expect higher engagement rates and higher conversions with such an approach.

-Here you can also choose if you want to show your ad depending on the OS of user’s device.
-However I doubt if most ecommerce website owners even care if their customers are mainly Apple fans or not.
+Here you can also choose if you want to show your ad depending on the OS of the user’s device.
+However, I doubt if most ecommerce website owners even care if their customers are mainly Apple fans or not.
 To me, this setting works best for the app developers, pitching their new game for the users of iOS or Android exclusively.

 Budget and schedule is the next block to configure.

-After that you proceed with the ad creation itself.
+After that, you proceed with the ad creation itself.

-No, unfortunately, right now the only supported placement for Canvas is mobile Facebook feed.
+No, unfortunately, right now, the only supported placement for Canvas is mobile Facebook feed.
 Since we’re talking about Instagram advertising, omit this step — and check it later, I’m sure it will appear there soon, too.

 The very last step of ad creation is pasting links for action button and writing an eye-catching caption text.
-Thanks to ad preview, updating on the fly as you type, this task is a breeze.
+Thanks to the ad preview, updating on the fly as you type, this task is a breeze.

-If you are new to Facebook/Instagram advertising, start from simple tools instead ?
+- If you are new to Facebook/Instagram advertising, start from simple tools instead ?

-First of all, you can view your promotion results in the Instagram Insights: reach, impressions, clicks and budget spent.
+First of all, you can view your promotion results in the Instagram Insights: reach, impressions, clicks, and budget spent.

 * * *